 2.5 Air quality model-ready files

-HERMESv3_BU is prepared to create NetCDF emission files following the conventions of multiple air quality models, including CMAQ, WRF-Chem and NMMB-MONARCH.
+HERMESv3_BU creates NetCDF emission output files in a format that is compatible with the conventions used by a number of air quality models, including CMAQ, WRF-Chem and NMMB-MONARCH.
 For each model, an independent writing function has been implemented (e.g. writing_cmaq.py) to perform the required conversion of units and inclusion of mandatory global attributes.

 20 This modular approach allows to easily extend the writing capabilities of the model to other atmospheric chemistry model conventions.
 Alternatively, the user can also estimate the emissions in a so-called DEFAULT format, which stores the emissions [g·h-1] in a NetCDF file that follows the Climate and Forecast (CF1.6) Metadata Conventions.
-In the case of road transport emissions, an alternative writing function was designed so that the computed link-level emissions can be used by the R-LINE Gaussian dispersion model.
+In the case of road transport emissions, an dedicated writing function was designed so that the computed link-level emissions can be used by the R-LINE Gaussian dispersion model.
 This functionality allows HERMESv3_BU to be used for modelling air pollution at the 25 urban (street level) scale (Benavides et al., 2019).

 3 Emission sectors